boolpath/jsfly/README.md

 #jsfly

 What if JavaScript could fly?...
-Carry out live, autonomous code migration between Node.js servers using JSFly.
+Write code that is capable of migrating autonomously between Node.js servers using JSFly.

 ## Usage